Dynamics of the leftmost particle in heterogeneous semi-infinite exclusion systems: Finite initial configurations

-On the other hand (see Proposition 3.1(v) and Lemma~4.2 of~\cite{MPW25}) if $\sum_{k \in \ZP}\alpha_k<\infty$, then (under Condition~\ref{ass:rates}) $v_0 =0$ and there can be at most one admissible solution, which can only be $\rho (v_0) = \alpha$.
-Moreover, Theorem~1.12 of~\cite{MPW25} shows that if $\sum_{k \in \ZP}\alpha_k<\infty$ and there exists an admissible solution, then the queue process $\eta$ is positive recurrent whenever we start from a configuration $\eta (0)$ with finitely many initial customers in the system (in this case, $\eta$ is a countable Markov chain living on the space~$\bbDB$ defined in~\eqref{eq:D-F-def} below).
+(Note that $\eta (t) \in \bbDB$ if and only if $X(t) \in \bbXB$.)
+Also, Proposition~3.1(v) and Lemma~4.2 of~\cite{MPW25} show that if there is an admissible solution~$\rho$ with $\sum_{k \in \ZP} \rho_k < \infty$, then in fact $v_0 = 0$ and $\sum_{k \in \ZP} \alpha_k < \infty$, and $\nu_\alpha$ is the unique invariant measure supported on $\bbDB$.
+Moreover, Theorem~1.12 of~\cite{MPW25} shows that if $\sum_{k \in \ZP}\alpha_k<\infty$ and there exists an admissible solution, then the queue process $\eta$ is positive recurrent whenever we start from a configuration $\eta (0)$ with finitely many initial customers in the system (in this case, $\eta$ is a countable Markov chain living on the space~$\bbDB$ defined in~\eqref{eq:D-F-def}).
 Then, by~\eqref{eq:queue-leftmost-finite}, positive recurrence of $\eta$ implies positive recurrence of $X = (X_1,\eta)$, and that $X_1$ is ergodic in the sense of~\eqref{eq:X1-ergodic}, where